 Seniors looking for long-term coverage may take advantage of MassMutual’s 6-year period offering.
 Otherwise, there are plenty of other options to consider.
 Keep in mind that your benefits can be restored more than once as long as you have not used up your total benefit amount.
 The enhanced elimination period rider may save you some money in the long run.
 For example, if you only use services for one day in a seven-day period, you can get the full week counted towards the elimination period.

 Personalized quotes are available at the Prudential website.

 Prudential is a well-established insurer with many products for seniors.
 You can apply online for an instant quote.
 Keep in mind though that coverage ends at age 95.

-In 2018, New York Life gave pricing quotes for a 55-year-old married male covered under each of the four NYL My Care programs.
-In Bronze, he’d pay a monthly premium of $24.93.
-For Silver, it would be $49.86, and for Gold, $84.65.
-For Platinum, he’d pay $119.45.
-These figures don’t include inflation protection, and the 25% partner’s discount has been applied.
+New York Life gave pricing quotes in 2018 for a 55-year-old married male covered under each of their four programs.
+In Bronze, he would be responsible for a monthly premium of $24.93; in Silver, he would pay $49.86; in Gold, it would cost $84.65; in Platinum, it would be $119.45.
+Keep in mind that these rates do not factor in inflation protection, but does factor in the 25% partner’s discount.

 American General provides quick quotes online.
 The only health questions asked involve your BMI (height and weight) and nicotine use.
 However, a medical exam and lifestyle check are then needed to lock in your rate.

 Some factors that influence American General life insurance prices are risky behaviors such as skydiving, driving record, cholesterol ratio and amount of tobacco use.